hello-robot/stretch_ros2/README.md

 ## Directories

-The *stretch_ros* repository holds ROS related code for the Stretch RE1 mobile manipulator from Hello Robot Inc. For an overview of the capabilities in this repository, we recommend you look at the following forum post: https://forum.hello-robot.com/t/autonomy-video-details
+The *stretch_ros2* repository holds ROS 2 related code for the Stretch mobile manipulator from Hello Robot Inc.

 | Resource                                                     | Description                                                  |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |
-[hello_helpers](hello_helpers/README.md) | Miscellaneous helper code used across the stretch_ros repository [stretch_calibration](stretch_calibration/README.md) | Creates and updates calibrated URDFs for the Stretch RE1 [stretch_core](stretch_core/README.md) | Enables basic use of the Stretch RE1 from ROS [stretch_deep_perception](stretch_deep_perception/README.md) | Demonstrations that use open deep learning models to perceive the world
+[hello_helpers](hello_helpers/README.md) | Miscellaneous helper code used across the stretch_ros repository [stretch_calibration](stretch_calibration/README.md) | Creates and updates calibrated URDFs for the Stretch mobile manipulator
+[stretch_core](stretch_core/README.md) | ROS 2 drivers for Stretch
+[stretch_deep_perception](stretch_deep_perception/README.md) | Demonstrations that use open deep learning models to perceive the world
 [stretch_demos](stretch_demos/README.md) | Demonstrations of simple autonomous manipulation [stretch_description](stretch_description/README.md) | Generate and export URDFs
-[stretch_funmap](stretch_funmap/README.md) | Demonstrations of Fast Unified Navigation, Manipulation And Planning (FUNMAP) [stretch_gazebo](stretch_gazebo/README.md) | Support for simulation of Stretch in the Gazebo simulator [stretch_moveit_config](stretch_gazebo/README.md) | Config files to use Stretch with the MoveIt Motion Planning Framework [stretch_navigation](stretch_navigation/README.md) | Support for the ROS navigation stack, including move_base, gmapping, and AMCL
+[stretch_funmap](stretch_funmap/README.md) | Demonstrations of Fast Unified Navigation, Manipulation And Planning (FUNMAP) [stretch_gazebo](stretch_gazebo/README.md) | Support for simulation of Stretch in the Gazebo simulator [stretch_moveit_config](stretch_gazebo/README.md) | Config files to use Stretch with the MoveIt2 Motion Planning Framework [stretch_navigation](stretch_navigation/README.md) | Support for the ROS navigation stack Nav2, including slam_toolbox, AMCL and Simple Commander
 [stretch_octomap](stretch_octomap/README.md) | Support for mapping using OctoMap: efficient probabilistic 3D Mapping based on Octrees
 [stretch_rtabmap](stretch_rtabmap/README.md) | Support for mapping using Real-Time Appearance-Based Mapping (RTAB-Map)

 ## Licenses

-This software is intended for use with the Stretch RE1 mobile manipulator, which is a robot produced and sold by Hello Robot Inc. For further information, including inquiries about dual licensing, please contact Hello Robot Inc.
+This software is intended for use with the Stretch mobile manipulator, which is a robot produced and sold by Hello Robot Inc. For further information, including inquiries about dual licensing, please contact Hello Robot Inc.

 For license details for this repository, see the LICENSE files found in the directories.
 A summary of the licenses follows: